Dear Jubilee: Radwimps Tribute

 Dear Jubilee: Radwimps Tribute is a tribute album featuring various artists commemorating the 20th anniversary of Japanese rock band Radwimps' major label debut.
 It was released on November 19, 2025, via Muzinto Records and EMI Records.

 Background

-Shortly after the release of their fourteenth studio album, Anew, Radwimps announced a tribute album would be released in celebration of their 20th major label debut anniversary.
+Shortly after the release of their fourteenth studio album, Anew, on October 8, Radwimps announced on October 20 that a tribute album would be released on November 19 in celebration of their 20th major label debut anniversary.
+The announcement was accompanied by the catchphrase, "We're glad we kept doing this thing called a rock band," a line from their song "Toaru Haru no Hi (トアルハルノヒ)".

 On November 2, the band revealed the cover art for the tribute album.
-The band also teased fourteen songs of theirs covered by various artists.
-The band shared the title of a song and the cover artist on social media from November 3 until November 17.
+They also teased fourteen songs of theirs covered by various artists.
+The songs and artists participating were revealed each day from November 3 until November 17.
+Messages from each artist were also released.

+On the album's initial announcement, vocalist Yojiro Noda tweeted:It's been 25 years since we started the band, and 20 years since our major debut.
+Along the way, we've encountered countless landscapes and emotions we've never experienced before, but the 14 songs by these 14 artists are treasures I can never forget.
+I still listen to them all the time.
+The songs we created are played with colors and brilliance I've never heard before.
+It almost makes me forget to breathe.
+I'm truly grateful from the bottom of my heart.

+Cover art

+The cover art was designed by Tetsuya Nagato, a longtime collaborator of the band.
+The artwork features Jack, the character who first appeared on the cover of the band's fifth album Altocolony no Teiri, now depicted sixteen years later.
+Nagato wrote on his Instagram:Arutokoroni No Teiri was 2009.
+This is Jack, some sixteen years later.
+He, RAD, myself, everyone has aged.
+The world and people change, yet some things remain constant – it never stops, does it?
+I designed this while recalling RADWIMPS and the many fans encountered on tour.
+The CD booklet features imagery that could be seen as a continuation of Arutokoroni.
+I hope you enjoy it alongside the music.

 Release

 Dear Jubilee: Radwimps Tribute was released digitally and physically on November 19, 2025.
 Additionally, each artist released their cover digitally under their own respective record label.